makerdao/community/governance/polls/Ratification Poll for Growth Core Unit MKR Budget, GRO-001 (MIP40c3-SP23) - August 9, 2021.md

 start_date: 2021-08-09T16:00:00
 end_date: 2021-08-23T16:00:00
 ---
-# Ratification Poll for Declaration of Intent - Onboarding a new collateral type backed by B.Protocol v2 (MIP13c3-SP11) - August 09, 2021
+# Ratification Poll for Growth Core Unit MKR Budget, GRO-001 (MIP40c3-SP23) - August 9, 2021

 The Governance Facilitators have placed a ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, August 09 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, August 9 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**